Getting all the information together for just one candidate can be a nightmare as you pull together information, application, CVs…

 For one vacancy you might have to do this dozens of times before forwarding all the documents to a colleague for review after which they may forward it to the hiring manager.
 At each stage each person the document passes through may add notes or leave feedback which then creates an extra document that will then need to be added to the ever-growing list of things that need to be filed.

 The more people you add to the mix the more documentation you get until, in the end, it becomes so complex and unwieldy that your productivity falls through the floor and you are reduced to a paper shuffling desk jockey as you attempt to find the important information amongst all the bullshit written down.
 On top of this, your management at the recruitment company may at each stage require review documentation providing analytics allowing them to see how effective the business is.
 Another set of documents to add to the mix and even more things to store, save and collate.

 It is because of this complexity of documentation that recruiters need a good applicant tracking system (ATS) built specifically for their needs and providing them with one place to store everything required for each candidate.
 Many recruiters currently employ a half-measure by using a sales ATS systems that kinda gets the job done, but not fully.
 It works in a way but doesn’t provide the flexibility or breadth of options you need.

-But how do you find a good applicant tracking system?
+But how do you find a good applicant tracking system for your recruitment automation needs?
 Well, that’s the million-dollar question.
 Most Recruiters are not technical people and come with a sales, marketing, literature, psychology or art background.
 They are not interested in the technical side of how things operate.
-They are interested in building relationships between people and they want to communicate with them efficiently.
+They are interested in building relationships with their colleagues, customers and applicants and they want to communicate with them efficiently.
 What they don’t want to do is spend hours each day running diagnostics and creating documents.
 They want to be out there talking to people.